unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-04-hands-on-put-multimodal-context-hygiene-through-a-test-bench.md

 The expected result is eleven passing tests.
 Three cover template provenance, fixture behavior, and fixture-name agreement.
 Eight cover the reader-facing inspector, including ordinary-history equivalence, negative aggregate-result cases, textual-image removal, native placeholder retention, the intended malformed-ordering error, and the strict 4,096-character boundary.

-A rendered prompt can look plausible while quietly dropping a role boundary, tool result, or assistant-generation marker.
-These tests do not prove good model output, but they do prove agreement with the published fixture contract.
+A rendered prompt can look perfectly plausible while quietly dropping a role boundary, tool result, or assistant-generation marker.
+These tests do not prove that the model will produce a good answer, but they do prove agreement with the published fixture contract.

 ## Step 4: Compare All Seven Fixtures Without Dumping the Payloads